-Africa Taps Regional Partnerships To Turn Critical Minerals Into Economic Powerhouse
+Africa Taps Regional Partnerships to Turn Critical Minerals into Economic Powerhouse

-As Africa seeks to capitalize on surging global demand for critical minerals to drive GDP growth and industrialization, regional collaboration is emerging as a strategic imperative to unlock the continent's full resource potential.
-Holding approximately 30% of the world's critical mineral reserves – including the largest global shares of platinum group metals (PGMs), manganese and chrome – Africa is positioned to play a leading role in global supply chains.
+(MENAFN- News.Africa-Wire) CAPE TOWN, South Africa, February 19, 20 6/ -- As Africa seeks to capitalize on surging global demand for critical minerals to drive GDP growth and industrialization, regional collaboration is emerging as a strategic imperative to unlock the co’tinent’s full resource potential.
+Holding approximately 30% of ’he world’s critical minera– reserves – including the largest global shares of platinum group metals (PGMs), manganese and chrome – Africa is positioned to play a leading role in global supply chains.
 However, with intra-African trade accounting for only 16% of total African trade, significant opportunities remain to strengthen cross-border cooperation and build integrated mineral value chains.
 Enhanced regional collaboration offers a pathway for African countries to address longstanding structural challenges, including limited access to financing and inadequate infrastructure and shortages in technical skills.

 Recent Regional Cooperation Deals